secshellnet/docs/docs_en/2._Services/2_dendrite.md

 # Dendrite (Alpine 3.13)

+!!! warning ""
+    I no longer deploy applications in lxc containers, due to complex updates which results in errors.

 ## Prepare PostgreSQL database:
 If you prefere to use a postgresql database, you should configure it directly:
 ```shell